egonzalezt/Dotnet_GC/docs/GC/Types.md

 ### Containers

-If you are running .NET containerized application the memory limits and cpu limits are base on the config of the container and not the real system specifications where the container is hosted
+If you are running .NET containerized application the memory limits and CPU limits are based on the config of the container and not the real system specifications where the container is hosted

 To learn more about containers please visit: